JetBrains/MPS-extensions/docs/extensions/editor/tables.md

  for example, to set some additional cells, or add some dynamic row or column headers.
 - **disable left row end cells**: there's a special cell to the left of table rows that's used, for example, for inserting new table rows.
 This flag can disable this cell (default: *false*).
-- **disable right row end cells**: there's a special cell to the left of table rows that's used, for example, for inserting new table rows.
+- **disable right row end cells**: there's a special cell to the right of table rows that's used, for example, for inserting new table rows.
 This flag can disable this cell (default: *false*).
 - **row UI actions (experimental)**: add actions to the MPS toolbar to add a new row above/below the current row or to delete the current row.
 These actions only work for simple tables that are based on rows (default: *false*).